PoromKamal/distributed-matchmaking/README.md

 The chat server uses a distributed architecture where multiple servers collaborate to provide seamless communication.
 Clients connect to the most suitable server based on network metrics, ensuring low latency and efficient resource usage.

 ## Paper
 This project was completed as our final project for Computer Networks (CSCD58) at UofT.
-The report/motivation for this project can be seen in report.pdf.
+The report/motivation for this project can be seen in [Project Report](https://github.com/PoromKamal/distributed-matchmaking/blob/main/D58_Final_Project_Report.pdf).